sopra-fs24-group-01/sopra-fs24-plantparent-server/contributions.md

 * ...adding/removing users to/from a space [#65](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/65)

 I also created a weather api which displays live location based weather information in the header [#99](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/99)
+Creating a plant from a space now automatically adds the plant to the space and redirect to the space page [#94](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/94)

 I also worked on numerous bugs:
 * Spaces should not be created when cancel is clicked [#83](https://github.com/sopra-fs24-group-01/sopra-fs24-plantparent-client/issues/83)